 As a result of the ARC’s assessment, these applicants follow three different paths (A, B and C) to their next step in licensure.

-- Based on the ARC assessment, the applicant has met the academic requirement and advances to the Professional Practice Examination.
+- Based on the ARC assessment, the applicant has met the academic requirement and advances to the National Professional Practice Examination.

 - Based on the ARC assessment, applicants who do not meet the academic requirement are assigned technical exam(s) to demonstrate whether they have an equivalent academic background and the knowledge required for licensing.
 PEO has two streams of technical exams: confirmatory or specific examination program.